6 Things You Need to Know About Diabetes Insipidus

 How is diabetes insipidus treated?

-The primary treatment for DI patients is vasopressin, a synthetic hormone that mimics ADH and is delivered via a pill or a nasal spray.
+The primary treatment for diabetes insipidus patients is vasopressin, a synthetic hormone that mimics ADH and is delivered via a pill or a nasal spray.
 “In rare cases where the cause is a side effect of medication, most commonly lithium, stopping lithium treatment can be effective and the medication amiloride can also be used,” adds Dr. Terris.
 All DI patients also need to monitor their urine output, fluid intake, and weight, and they are taught to recognize early signs of dehydration.
 If you think you may have DI, look out for these unexpected symptoms of dehydration.